cran-task-views/Pharmacokinetics/Pharmacokinetics.md

 Generates NCA data sets compliant to CDISC and other pharmacokinetic functions for reviewer.

-`r pkg("PKreport")`:
-Provides automatic pipeline for users to visualize data and models with an archive-oriented management tool for users to store, retrieve and modify figures and graph generation based on lattice and ggplot2.

 `r pkg("xpose")`:
 Diagnostics for non-linear mixed-effects (population) models from 'NONMEM'. 'xpose' facilitates data import, creation of numerical